 As part of the project, bike lanes will be added to the street (between Woodland and E. Nine Mile), thereby improving the existing bike route from Downtown to Woodward Heights.
 Bike lane improvements are part of the City’s nonmotorized transportation plan, Ferndale Moves, and are in alignment with the City’s Complete Streets ordinance to design streets that safely accommodate all users of the roadway.
 Bike lanes installations in the City have been beneficial in making bicyclists more visible and providing traffic calming for busy streets.
 The completed street design will no longer permit parking on Gainsboro Street, but on-street parking will still be allowed on adjacent streets, such as E. Oakridge, E. Woodland, and E. Drayton.

 Plans for the Gainsboro resurfacing project can be viewed at this link and are available at City Hall during Monday-Thursday, 8am-5:30pm.

-W. Nine Mile, between Pinecrest and Republic, will be redesigned for users of all ages and abilities during summer of 2018 as part of a joint grant-funded project with City of Oak Park.
+W. Nine Mile, between Pinecrest and Republic, will be redesigned for users of all ages and abilities during spring of 2019 as part of a joint grant-funded project with City of Oak Park.

 The City created a neighborhood traffic calming program in 2016 to respond to the need to slow vehicles and increase safety on residential streets.